 In fulfilling his or her fiduciary obligation an estate representative is governed by the “prudent person” standard which in lay person’s terms means being “reasonably alert and responsible”.
 Where the fiduciary fails to fulfill his/her obligation, “the beneficiaries and others with an interest in the estate may file exception(s) with the probate court, challenge the account in respect of the sufficiency of the disbursements made, and the Executor may be personally surcharged with the economic consequences of his/her failure of duty.”
 The term “surcharged” means, simply “penalized dollar for dollar” for what they screwed up and cost the estate.

-The type of accounting that can be filed is known as an “informal” or “formal” accounting.
+In virtually all estates, some form of accounting is required.
+The type of accounting that can be filed is known as either an “informal” or a “formal” accounting.
 An informal accounting is a general summary of the assets obtained by the Executor/Administrator, as well as income received and spent by the estate, disbursements made by the estate, distributions made by the estate, and proposed final distributions.
 In many instances, an informal accounting will summarize classes of expenditures rather than make line-by-line itemizations.

 A formal accounting is typically generated in one of three circumstances: (1) a complex estate in which the beneficiaries and the Executor or Administrator agree upon the process; (2) where required by the Attorney General of New Jersey when a charity(ies) is involved; and (3) when agreement cannot be reached upon an informal account by estate beneficiaries and the Executor or Administrator whereby the executor can only be discharged by an order of the Superior Court.